jochster/starter-hugo-research-group-iloc/content/authors/su/_index.md

   - Organizers
 ---

-He has been a Ph.D. candidate at the Institut für Erdmessung (IfE) at Leibniz University Hannover, Germany since 2020.
+Jingyao Su has been a Ph.D. candidate at the Institut für Erdmessung (IfE) at Leibniz University Hannover, Germany since 2020.
 He earned his M.Sc. degree in Earth Oriented Space Science and Technology (ESPACE) from the Technical University of Munich, Germany, in 2020.
 His research interests include GNSS integrity monitoring and interval mathematics.
 He received the best presentation awards by the Institute of Navigation at the conference of ION GNSS+ 2021, USA, and by the European Space Agency at NAVITEC 2022, the Netherlands.